akiko-pusu/redmine_issue_badge/README.md

 ### 0.1.2

 Please note, this release is required to migrate.
-Suppoting qustom query feature is still a prototype, so feedback highly appreciate!
+Supporting custom query feature is still a prototype, so feedback highly appreciate!

 - Support custom query based badge number.
 (Related: #67, #107)
-- Enabled to change the number to display issues in popup window. (#67, #69)
+- Enabled to change the number to display issues in the popup window. (#67, #69)
 - Change the initial badge color to green. (#108)
 - Update German translation.
 Thank you so much, @double2ugly
 - Update zh-TW translation.
 Thank you so much, @Vongola
 - Bugfix: IssueBadgeUserSetting is not created correctly via post method. (#106)

-Thanks for suggestions and PR for thes release: @Jiangshan0000, @bviktor,
+Thanks for suggestions and PR for this release: @Jiangshan0000, @bviktor,
-   @koren85, @rafaelmartinsrm, @AizeLeOuf and @Vongola.
+   @koren85, @rafaelmartinsrm, @AizeLeOuf, and @Vongola.

 ### 0.1.1